-11.3.
 Remuneration Governance and Decision Making

-Taking in to account the size of the Company the Supervisory board performs functions of the Remuneration Committee during 2017 year.
-The committee discussed remuneration issues four times a year, reviewed the results of the work of the Official persons.
-The committee did not retain external consultants but seeks advice from the risk and compliance departments and senior managers.
+Taking in to account the size of the Company the Supervisory board performs functions of the Remuneration Committee during 2018 year.
+The board discussed remuneration issues twice a year, reviewed the results of the work of the Official persons.

-Based on the legislation requirement, Ernst&Young auditor provided in 2017 audit of remuneration payments.
+Based on the legislation requirement, Ernst&Young auditor provided in December 2017- March 2018 audit of remuneration principles.

-11.4.
 Information on remuneration for the Official persons